- Application deadline: Wednesday, May 15, 2019

 - Funding decision: Mid-June: Funds available for use beginning July 1, 2019 and must be expended by June 30, 2020

-- The Institute on Inequality and Democracy (II&D) invites applications from UCLA faculty for grants to support research related to II&D’s key research themes:
+The Institute on Inequality and Democracy at UCLA Luskin invites proposals from UCLA faculty for grants to support research and pedagogy related to the Institute’s key research themes.

 - Housing Justice in Unequal Cities

 - Policing and Incarceration

 All UCLA faculty are eligible to apply either on an individual basis or as a team.
 In the case of the latter, the application must indicate a lead researcher/instructor.
 Faculty with current grants from the Institute who wish to apply for an additional year of funding must clearly demonstrate the research findings and conceptual contributions generated by the first round of funding and indicate how the second year’s funds will be used to expand or deepen the research and its impacts.

 The following are priorities with regards to proposal review: